Teddy Sheringham: Coaching career

 In May 2014, Sheringham was appointed as an attacking coach with West Ham United.
 He was credited with a change in West Ham's style of play which led to a run of good form at the start of the 2014–15 season, earning striker Diafra Sakho the Premier League Player of the Month award for October 2014.

 On 21 May 2015, Sheringham was appointed to his first managerial role, taking charge of League Two side Stevenage, replacing Graham Westley.
 With the club struggling with injuries, he registered himself as a player, aged 49, for a Herts Senior Cup match against Welwyn Garden City in November of that year, but did not play.
 He was sacked on 1 February 2016, with the club 19th in the league having collected only three points from their previous eight matches.

 On 14 July 2017, Sheringham was named as the new head coach of Indian Super League club ATK.
 On 24 January 2018, Sheringham was sacked by ATK after winning only three of his ten games in charge of the Kolkata-based outfit.

 Personal life

 Sheringham's son Charlie, born in 1988, also became a professional footballer.
 The two made the FA Cup third round draw together in December 2013.
 Sheringham has two more children with Kristina Andriotis, whom he married in 2016.
 Earlier in his life, he dated models Danielle Lloyd and Katie Price.

+Since 2005, Sheringham has resided in Sewardstonebury, Essex, just north of the border between Essex and Waltham Forest.
+He named his house Nou Camp in reference to the stadium that hosted the 1999 UEFA Champions League Final, stating "I had a house built in 2005 and at the end, when it was finished, it was the perfect house, so I called it Camp Nou after that fantastic night."

+In 2007, Sheringham was awarded an MBE at that year's Birthday Honours for services to football.

 In 2020, Sheringham competed on the first British series of The Masked Singer, masked as "Tree".